Book – Stillness is The Key (Summary)

-One of the best line in the book that shows stillness is not limited to monks anymore and is very much streamlined and is indeed need of the hour for each of us to lead peaceful happy life.
+One of the best lines in the book that shows stillness is not limited to monks anymore and is very much streamlined and is indeed need of the hour for each of us to lead a peaceful happy life.

-Picked another book from Ryan Holiday after The Obstacle is the Way.
-It is another good book that talks about significance of stillness in our day to day life.
-I like writing style of Ryan and anyone who has read any of his book will testify to his frank way of putting across his point and give straight advice.
+Ryan talks about the significance of stillness in our day-to-day life.
+I like his writing style and anyone who has read any of his books will testify to his frank way of putting across his point and giving straight advice.

 About the Author –

 Ryan Holiday is one of the world’s foremost thinkers and writers on ancient philosophy and its place in everyday life.
-He is a soughtafter speaker, strategist, and the author of many bestselling books including The Obstacle Is the Way; Ego Is the Enemy; The Stillness is the Key and The Daily Stoic.
+He is a sought-after speaker, strategist, and the author of many bestselling books including The Obstacle Is the Way, Ego Is the Enemy, and The Daily Stoic.

 About the Book –

-Stillness is not only advocated by philosophy as the key for serene life and achieve what we want in life, but also supported by science.
-Many researches have been conducted on the advantages of stillness.
-The book promises to help reader find that key.
+Stillness is not only advocated by philosophy as the key to serene life and achieving what we want in life but also supported by science.
+Many types of research have been conducted on the advantages of stillness.
+The book promises to help readers find that key.

-He defines Stillness this way – To be steady while the world spins around you.
+Ryan defines Stillness to be able to steady while the world spins around you.
 To act without frenzy.
 To hear only what needs to be heard.
 To possess quietude— exterior and interior—on command.

-The book is divided in three parts and suggests achieving stillness in Mind, Spirit and Body.
-Author explains and suggests ways of achieving this through anecdotes and examples of famous philosophers, sportsmen, politicians, emperors.
+The book is divided into three parts and suggests achieving stillness in Mind, Spirit, and Body.
+He explains and suggests ways of achieving this through anecdotes and examples of famous philosophers, sportsmen, politicians, and emperors.

-He goes on to explain how these people solve their concerns with principles suggested in the book and how we can use to resolve our modern times concern of distraction and over load of information for peaceful life.
+He goes on to explain how these people solved their concerns with principles suggested in the book and how we can use them to resolve our modern time’s concern of distraction and overload of information for a peaceful life.

-As Maria Abramovic says it “People don’t understand that the hardest thing is actually doing something that is close to nothing, It demands all of you. . .
+- As Maria Abramovic says – “People don’t understand that the hardest thing is actually doing something that is close to nothing, It demands all of you.”
 There is no object to hide behind.
 It’s just you.

-Be very cautious of intake of information and as our mind can process everything, but it is our job to make sure what matters most and gets full energy of our brain.
+- Be very cautious of intake of information and as our mind can process everything, but it is our job to make sure only what matters, gets full energy of our brain.
 Ask yourself at every moment, ‘Is this necessary?’

 One line on journaling – It’s a few minutes of reflection that both demands and creates stillness.